 Based on what make of furnace you own, your air filter can be found inside the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 - Take out the filter and hold it up to the light.
 If you can’t see light through it, use a new one.

 - Install the new filter with the arrow motioning toward the heating system to prevent damage.

-Flat filters need to be replaced every month, while pleated filters should work around three months.
-You may also use a washable filter that you can use for about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you could have to change your filter sooner.